AllenCellModeling/cyto-dl/README.md

-In an effort to spend more work on methods development, simplify maintenance, and create a unified framework for all of AICS's deep learning tools, we have created `aics-im2im`.
+In an effort to spend more work on methods development, simplify maintenance, and create a unified framework for all of AICS's deep learning tools, we have created `cyto-ml`.
 As the underlying framework is based on [lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template), we recommend that you familiarize yourself with their (short) docs for detailed instructions on running training, overrides, etc.

 ## How to run